dough10/PolySonic/README.md

 After making changes run 'grunt' from the project root directory

 Changelog
+0.2.8.2

+- fix for menu not showing for users on chrome dev channel

+0.2.8.1

+- fix for no albums displaying on first login or if settings cleared

 0.2.8

 - refactor code base / reduce line / more maintainable